 Manchester Integrated Drug and Alcohol Service

 The other option available to you is to stay in a private residential rehab clinic.
-Here you will be an inpatient and stay in the rehab centre for a period of time.
-Most stays at rehab last from 1 to 4 weeks, where you will be provided with 24-hour assistance whilst you complete a detoxification programme and therapy.
+Here you will be an inpatient and stay in the rehab centre for a period of time of your choosing, with the minimum stay typically being around 5 or 7 days; however, most stays at rehab last from 28-days or more.

 Contact our admissions team today to find out more about outpatient and inpatient treatment.
 We will provide you with advice and guidance on what is best for you.
 Call today on 0800 012 6088 or alternatively, fill out our contact form.